Code acceleration

 Human expertise

-Multi-year roadmaps, budgeting, and trade-offs across cloud, data, and compliance require human judgement and ownership.
+Multi-year roadmaps, budgeting, and trade-offs across operations, data, and compliance require human judgement and ownership.

 Understanding why features exist, how teams operate, and how risk is shared is a people-first exercise.